hituro/hituro-makes-macros/storylets/README.md

 ### Storylet conditions

 A storylet without conditions is always available.
-If you pick a storlet from a store where no storylet has conditions, you get a random one.
+If you pick a storylet from a store where no storylet has conditions, you get a random one.

 To specify conditions, add an `any` or `all` attribute to the storylet, which is an array of conditions.
 For an `any` condition, any of the conditions must match for the storylet to be picked, for `all` all of them must.
 A storylet can have both an any and all attribute (which means it is available if all of the `all` conditions match, and any of the `any`).